metachris/RPIO/documentation/source/pwm_py.rst

 ``RPIO.PWM`` provides low-level methods to control everything manually, as well as helper classes that simplify PWM for specific usages (such as ``RPIO.PWM.Servo``).
-This module is currently in beta; feedback is much appreciated (please send it to chris@linuxuser.at).
+This module is currently in beta, please send feedback to chris@linuxuser.at.
+As of yet only BCM GPIO numbering is supported.

 Examples